Elon Musk’s Twitter faces exodus of advertisers and executives

 At least four top Twitter executives – including the chief customer officer, the head of people and diversity, and the head of product – have departed the company in recent days, according to four people with knowledge of the matter and public statements.

-At the same time, advertisers – which provide about 90 per cent of Twitter’s revenue – are increasingly grappling with Musk’s ownership of the platform.
+At the same time, advertisers – who provide about 90 per cent of Twitter’s revenue – are increasingly grappling with Mr Musk’s ownership of the platform.

 The billionaire has spooked some advertisers because he has said he would loosen Twitter’s content rules, which could lead to a surge in misinformation and other toxic content.